Compliance

 • Scope: several thousand entries (as of 2026: over 4,500)

-• Requirement: binding for all EU companies
+• Obligation: binding for all EU companies

 UN Security Council Consolidated List